 My opinion is yes, one can continue to trend upward in both for a very long time before facing a crossroads.

 I don’t really enjoy reading websites and blogs where people simply discuss their own training.
 That’s not compelling at all nor reason enough for me to believe something works.
 Individually, we are too small of a sample size to prove anything as there are a host of genetic metabolic factors that play a huge role in one’s results.
-It’s also why I wasn’t that amped on the first article I wrote on the matter.

 This is not a lift to get big post.